i-MSCP/plugins/incubator/ImscpBoxBilling/README.md

 2. Setup a new server, an hosting plan (see below) and a product/service using the imscp server manager

 **Note:** Only the hosting plan name is relevant.
-The hosting plan must match with one that has been created in the i-MSCP control panel, and that is owned either by an administrator (admin level hosting plan) or by the reseller (reseller level hosting plan) as filled out while creating the server.
+The hosting plan must match with one that has been created in the i-MSCP control panel, and be owned either by an administrator (admin level hosting plan) or by the reseller (reseller level hosting plan) as filled out while creating the server.

 ### License